rithvik2607/ConFusion-Node/README.md

 This repo is the code for the backed of the ConFusion site.

-This site is developed as a part of the course, [Server-side Development with NodeJS, Express and MongoDB](https://www.coursera.org/learn/server-side-nodejs?).
+This site is developed as a part of the course, [Server-side Development with NodeJS, Express and MongoDB](https://www.coursera.org/learn/server-side-nodejs?) (*Use `ctrl + click` to open the link in a new tab*).

 ## To run the server on your machine